Gorgonopsia: Evolution

 The Permian progressively became dryer and dryer.
 In the Upper Carboniferous and Lower Permian, pelycosaurs seem to have clung to the everwet coal swamp habitats near the equator (fossils known within 10° of either side of the palaeoequator); beyond this to about 30° was an expansive desert which extended all the way to the coast, separating the swamps from the temperate regions.
 By the Middle Permian, the equatorial forests had switched to a seasonal wet/dry system, but the swamps were connected to the temperate zones via coastal passages along East Pangaea, allowing cross-continental migration from what is now South Africa to what is now Russia.
 Therapsids appear to have evolved in this seasonally humid/dry landscape, expanding even into the temperate zones.
 At this point, synapsids were the only large terrestrial animals of their environment; and pelycosaurs may not have been able to adapt to the aridification.
 At about the time of pelycosaur extinction, therapsids experienced a major adaptive radiation (all carnivores) continuing into the Upper Permian.

-Throughout the Middle Permian, the often gigantic dinocephalians were the dominant animals of their ecosystems.
+Throughout the Middle Permian, the often gigantic dinocephalians were the dominant animals of their ecosystems, with basal therocephalians taking over the sabertooth predator niche.
 They disappear from the fossil record during the Capitanian mass extinction event caused by volcanic activity which has formed the Chinese Emeishan Traps.
 The exact cause of their extinction is unclear, but they were replaced by gorgonopsians and dicynodonts (which began to greatly increase in size) and the smaller therocephalians.
-The rubidgeans were the most derived gorgonopsians, and consequently the most massive and heavily built.
+It was thought that the extinction of basal therocephalians allowed the diversification of gorgonopsians, with their replacement likely due to gorgonopsians being able to exploit a wider variety of prey.
+The rubidgines were the most derived gorgonopsians, and consequently the most massive and heavily built.